riyachodha/books-search-tool/README.md

 # Toronto Book Depot

+# Clone the repo, run npm install and then npm start to run it locally.

 1. How long did you spend on the coding assignment? a.What would you add to your solution if you had more time?